leanprover-community/mathematics_in_lean/html/_sources/basic_skills.rst.txt

 an expression that begins with ``calc`` is a *proof term*.
-A ``calc`` expression can also be used inside a tactic proof, but Lean interprets it as the instruction to use the resulting proof term to solve the goal exactly.
+A ``calc`` expression can also be used inside a tactic proof, but Lean interprets it as the instruction to use the resulting proof term to solve the goal.

 The ``calc`` syntax is finicky: the dots and colons and justification have to be in the format indicated above.